X

 Sanketh Godha

 Yeah, thank you for the opportunity.
 My first question is on life insurance.
-So if I exclude impact, the margin for the year was at 22 percentage.
+So if I exclude GST impact, the margin for the year was at 22 percentage.
 And you said that most of the mitigations have been done with respect to GST negative impact by end of the year.
-So is it fair to say that in next year if the first mix remains broadly the same, we will end up reporting a 22 kind of a margin for the next year?
+So is it fair to say that in next year, if the product mix remains broadly the same, we’ll end up reporting a 22 kind of a margin for the next year?
 That’s my first question.

 Vipin Bansal